gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/tetrix.rst

 Due to TETRIX’s relatively fragile nature, this advice goes double with TETRIX.
-Instead of just supporting a shaft at two points, it is recommended to support the shaft at 4 or more (if you are using a 4.7mm Standard).
+Instead of just supporting a shaft at two points, it is recommended to support the shaft at 4 or more (if you are using a 4.7mm standard).
 When mounting motors, it is recommended that two clamping motor mounts are used to mount one motor.
 Using standoffs inside channel to prevent the channel from bending inward or outward is also highly recommended.